 Working with your child's school

-For a child who's struggling with good behaviour for learning, it's important for parents to work as closely with school as possible.
+Some children struggle with good behaviour for learning.
+It's important for parents to work as closely with school as possible.
 They need to communicate at an early stage of behaviour problems can help prevent it getting worse.
 It helps the child or young person to feel known and psychologically held when school and home are working together.
-An ideal situation is when parents feel they can support the school in implementing their policies, for example, with regard to sanctions.
-A strong relationship between home and school means that parents can also ask questions about the rationale for school decisions and feel heard.
+An ideal situation is when parents feel they can support the school in implementing their policies such as sanctions.
+A strong relationship between home and school is vital.
+It means that parents can also ask questions about the rationale for school decisions and feel heard.
 Ideally this is a working partnership.

-A school’s behaviour policy will usually show how pupils are rewarded for positive behaviour and what their graduated approach to sanctions looks like.
-This means for example, that a decision to exclude should be taken at the end of a range of other measures taken to improve behaviour.
+A school’s behaviour policy will usually show how pupils are rewarded for positive behaviour.
+It will also show what their graduated approach to sanctions looks like.
+A good example is the decision to exclude.
+This should be taken at the end of a range of other measures taken to improve behaviour.
 The DfE publish guidance which headteachers need to follow regarding exclusions.
 Fixed term exclusions can be given for a period ranging from half a day to five days.
 A permanent exclusion means that the child cannot return to that school.
 The current DfE guidance (Sept 2017) states that:

 ‘…permanent exclusion should only be used as a last resort.
 It should only be in response to a serious breach or persistent breaches of the school's behaviour policy.
-It applies where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others.’
+It applies where allowing the pupil to remain in school would cause serious harm.
+Be that to the education or welfare of the pupil or others.’

-Parents have a right to appeal if they feel an exclusion isn't warranted and this must be heard by the governing body of the school.
+Parents have a right to appeal if they feel an exclusion isn't warranted.
+This must be heard by the governing body of the school.